 The emails find me from all corners of the world.

 Most contain descriptions of women leading busy, stressful lives.
 Some describe caring for ageing parents or the loss of their parents.
-Other emails describe stressful life events such as the loss of a loved one, including animals.
-Some describe marragie break-ups, divorce, or worries and concerns about teenagers.
+Others describe stressful life events, divorce, or worries and concerns about teenagers.

 The impact that the accumulation of stress (past and present) has on our heart and blood vessels as we age is what I mention in my Masterclass on Menopause.
 They are the ‘invisible’ symptoms that we can’t see – higher cholesterol, changing blood pressure, increased heart rate and other changes to cardiac function that may appear in blood work but are dismissed as not being relevant to menopause.
 But they are.